MatheusJCastro/meafs/README.md

 ## Aims

 The MEAFS is a fitting tool software for spectra abundance analysis.
-The aim is to provide a medium to high quality analysis for each individual absorption line in a given spectrum.
+The aim is to provide a medium to high precision analysis for each individual absorption line in a given spectrum in a short time.
 The software also fits the wavelength shift, continuum and convolution of the spectrum.

 ![Meafs GUI](meafs_code/images/Meafs_Gui.png)